 Students can opt out if they choose which Mary Hernandez says she already did.
 "I think some people are going to think it's helpful but, me, myself, I don't find it helpful just because I mean, you could, like, get hurt or emergency anywhere really."

 If there is an emergency Fresno State Public Safety will send out the alert immediately.
-But, depending on your carrier, it could take anywhere from seconds to several minutes before it's received. null
+But, depending on your carrier, it could take anywhere from seconds to several minutes before it's received.

 Bulldog Alert system keeps students and faculty informed